-2006) and conventional AA 6061-T651 were studied.
-SSM 356 aluminum alloy was deployed to replace the use of conventional cast A356 in this study so as to eliminate and/or lessen drawback properties associated with it.
-Welding parameters, particularly the tool rotation speeds and the welding speed, and joint properties were the main characteristics in the investigation.
+In this work, dissimilar joints between the recently invented SSM356-T6 aluminum alloy, which is produced by a gas induced semi-solid (GISS) process (Wannasin et al., 2006) and conventional AA6061-T651 were studied.
+SSM356-T6 aluminum alloy was deployed to replace the use of conventional cast A356 in this study to eliminate and/or lessen the drawback properties associated with it.
+Welding parameters, particularly the tool rotation speeds and the welding speed, and joint properties were the main characteristics in this investigation.